async-labs/builderbook/README.md

   - Enter details and select the `/demo-book` Github repo that you forked earlier.

-  - Click `Save`, then click the book's title in your dashboard.
+  - Click `Save`.

-  - You are now on the book's detail page.
-Click `Sync with Github`.

-  - Refresh the page and you'll see links to the Introduction and Chapter 1.
+  - You are now on the `book-detail` page, where you see links to the Introduction and Chapter 1.

     - Example of Introduction _without_ Buy button: [link](https://demo1.builderbook.org/books/demo-book/introduction)
     - Example of Chapter 1 _with_ Buy button: [link](https://demo1.builderbook.org/books/demo-book/example)

+- Edit some content in the `introduction.md` and `chapter-1.md` files in your `/demo-book` repo.

+- Go back to the `book-detail` page and click `Sync with Github` to update your book.

 - Important notes:

   - Any Github repo you use must have a non-empty `introduction.md` file at the root.